 In recent years, fibre-optic broadband coverage has significantly expanded, and is now available to nearly 96% of the country, so if it wasn't previously available in your area, it may be now.

 No doubt about it, BT will want you to stay.
 But maybe it's too late, and you've found a faster broadband alternative that's making your current set-up seem outdated.
 For whatever reason, you've decided it's time to move on, so let's get to it.

 First, find a new provider you're happy with

 The first thing you should do is contact the provider you wish to switch to and they will be able to explain the process you need to follow.
 Ofcom rules mean you can leave your provider without being penalised if you're not getting the broadband speeds you were promised when you entered the contract.

 Most broadband contracts lock business customers in for a minimum term of 12 to 24 months.

 You can confirm your broadband contract start date by logging into your online business customer account, or by studying the small print in any paperwork you received when the service began.

 Your provider has to say what fees will be paid if you cancel during the minimum contract term, and whether you need to return any equipment they provided you with.

 Always send hardware like wireless routers back by recorded delivery, to ensure they’re received safely.
 If you’re leaving one broadband provider for another, their hardware, like routers or set-top boxes, won’t be useful anymore.

-Less than three months left on your BT contract
+Less than three months left on your BT business contract